-ČSOB SR has implemented internal rating models/tools within the credit process for corporate customers, SMEs, private persons, municipalities, housing cooperatives and other customers.
+ČSOB SR has implemented internal rating models/tools within the credit process for corporate customers and SMEs, MicroSME customers, private persons, municipalities, housing cooperatives and other customers.
 The models were developed and constructed in compliance with the Basel II and Basel III regulations as well as with valid Slovak and European legislation.
-The Bank uses the Internal Rating Based approach to calculate internal capital requirement ('ICAAP').
+The Bank uses the Internal Rating Based approach also to calculate internal capital requirement ('ICAAP').